-Minimum Age for Juvenile Court Jurisdiction Maximum Age for Charging a Minor in Juvenile Court Automatic Transfers or Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary None "Child' is defined as "a person who is under eighteen years of age" 17 Yes.
-Minors: (1) 16+ years of age charged with a category I felony offense , who is Yes.
+Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Permits Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary None.
+"Child' is defined as "a person who is under eighteen years of age " 17.
+Yes.
+Minors: (1) 16+ years of age charged with a category I felony offense 12 , who is charged with a Yes.
 Minors 14+ years of age charged with a felony offense.
-No. , charged with a category II felony
+No.

-&lt;sup>5 Ohio Rev. Code Ann. § 2152.02(AA) defines a "category one offense" as, "(1) A violation of section 2903.01 or 2903.02 of the Revised Code; (2) A violation of section 2923.02 of the Revised Code involving an attempt to commit aggravated murder or murder."
+12 Ohio Rev. Code Ann. § 2152.02(AA) defines a "category one offense" as, "(1) A violation of section 2903.01 or 2903.02 of the Revised Code; (2) A violation of section 2923.02 of the Revised Code involving an attempt to commit aggravated murder or murder."